 Of these, the most common ones that you can find in use are the caproic and caprylic acids.
 The natural sources of MCTs are human breast milk, oils like coconut and palm, and full-fat cow or goat milk.

-These food sources generally have both MCTs and long-chain triglycerides, both of which are saturated fatty acids.
+These food sources generally have both MCTs and long-chain triglycerides, both of which are saturated fatty acids that are healthy fats.
 It is important to note here that no natural source has 100% MCT content.
 For example, coconut oil has a maximum of only 54% of MCT content.
 MCT oil is made by processing palm and coconut oils.

 Ms. Reisdorf says, “Coconut oil contains mostly lauric acid.
 Most MCT oils on the market are caprylic and capric acids; these are the ones that are best for helping you get into ketosis.”